cfech/spring-security/README.md

 # Section 9 Authentication With JWT #

 ## 81 JSESSIONID and Issues With It ##
--  ```JSESSIONID``` - tell spring whether user is a valid logged in user
+-  ```JSESSIONID``` : tells spring whether user is valid
 - this is a simple token, good for what it does but wont help with communications between services
 - does not hold any user data
 - saved as a cookie in the browser, which is tied to the session
+- invalidated if the server is restarted

 ## 82 Advantages of Token Based Authentication ##
 ![](./images/role-of-tokens.png)
-- could be plain string or more complex like JWT
+- could be a plain string or more complex structure like a JWT
 - usually generated on Login
-- token is sent on every request to the backend server, which the server then has to validate
+- token is sent on every request to the backend server through a header, which the server then has to validate
 - backend server usually smart enough to understand it has to validate the token

 ### Advantages of Tokens ###
 ![](./images/advantages-of-tokens.png)
-- especially useful tp purge tokens if security breach
+- especially useful to purge tokens if there is a security breach
-- help execute single sign on, and stateless authentication by passing the validated token around
+- helps execute single sign on, and stateless authentication by passing the validated token to different services
--

 ## 83 84 Deep Dive of JWT ##
 ![](./images/jwt-overview.png)